bacpack-system/bacpack-system.github.io/docs/index.md

 # Introduction

-This documentation covers the BacPack System, a component stack developed by BringAuto s.r.o.
+This documentation covers the BacPack System, a component stack developed by [BringAuto](https://bringauto.com/).
 This system provides a set of Components designed to create an environment for easy dependency and package management of CMake based projects.